Hypericum iwatelittorale: Taxonomy

+Etymology

-One origin of the genus name Hypericum is that it is derived from the Greek words hyper (above) and eikon (picture), in reference to the tradition of hanging the plant over religious icons in the home.
+One origin of the genus name Hypericum is that it is derived from the Greek words hyper (above) and eikon (picture), in reference to the tradition of hanging the plant over religious icons in one's home.
 The specific epithet is made up of the combination of iwate, for the species' habitat in the Iwate Prefecture, and littorale, which derives from the Latin word litoralis and means "littoral" or "coastal".
-Its Japanese name is シオカゼオトギリ, transliterated as shio kaze otogiri.
+Its Japanese name is シオカゼオトギリ, transliterated as shio kaze otogiri. シオカゼ (shio kaze) can be translated as "sea breeze" and オトギリ(otogiri) refers to the genus Hypericum, giving the common name "sea breeze St. John's wort".

-Distribution, habitat, and conservation
+Distribution and habitat

 Hypericum iwatelittorale is found in temperate coastal regions of the Iwate Prefecture in Honshu, Japan.
-The holotype of the species was collected on the Omoe Peninsula in Shimohei District.
+The holotype of the species was collected on the Omoe Peninsula in Shimohei District, and is now held at the Japanese National Museum of Nature and Science.

+Conservation

 The conservation status of H. iwatelittorale was first surveyed by the Japanese Ministry of the Environment in 2012, but it was assessed as data deficient.
 The species is also considered data deficient by the Global Red List of Japanese Threatened Plants.
 The local Iwate Red Data Book evaluated threats to the species caused by the 2011 Tōhoku earthquake, and concluded that habitat loss due to natural disasters or road construction were the greatest risks.
-As of the 2020 Red Data assessment, it was still classified as having a "lack of information" (data deficient).
+As of the 2020 Red Data assessment, it was still classified as having a "lack of information".